Dynamics of kinks in a traversable wormhole: Theoretical framework

-In Fig. \ref{fig:ArAndzr}, we present a set of metric functions $A(r)$ and embedding diagrams $z(\rho)$ corresponding to different values of $a$.
-In Fig. \ref{fig:rotaEmbed}, we show the 3D rotational plots of the embedding function $z(\rho)$ for $a=9M$ and $a=2.02M$ from panel (b) of Fig. \ref{fig:ArAndzr}.
-It can be intuitively seen that the embedding diagram of the wormhole is divided into two symmetric halves about $z=0$ plane, resembling two funnels that are joined at their narrowest ends.
+In panels (a) and (b) of Fig.\ref{fig:ArAndzr}, we present a set of metric functions $A(r)$ and the embedding diagrams $z(\rho)$ with different values of $a$.
+It is observed from Fig.\ref{fig:ArAndzr}(a) that for larger values $a$, the metric function $A(r)$ exhibits a shallower valley, and correspondingly, in Fig.\ref{fig:ArAndzr}(b) the embedding diagram has a wider throat.
+See for instance the red curves with $a=15M$.
+On the contrary, for smaller values of $a$, the metric function $A(r)$ has a deeper valley, corresponding to a narrower throat in Fig.\ref{fig:ArAndzr}(b).
+Please refer to the green curves with $a=2.02M$.
+The inset plot in Fig.\ref{fig:ArAndzr}(b) shows the three-dimensional configurations of the embedding function $z(\rho)$ with $a=9M$ and $a=2.02M$.
+It can be intuitively seen that the embedding diagram of the wormhole is divided into two symmetric halves along $z=0$ plane, resembling two funnels that are joined at their narrowest ends.
 The upper and lower halves correspond to $r>0$ and $r<0$, respectively.
-The narrowest part is referred to as the throat of the wormhole (corresponding to $z=0$).
-It is observed from Fig. \ref{fig:ArAndzr}(a) that for larger values of the parameter $a$, the metric function $A(r)$ exhibits a shallower valley, and correspondingly, the embedding diagram has a wider throat.
-Conversely, for smaller values of $a$, the metric function $A(r)$ shows a deeper valley, corresponding to a narrower throat.
+The narrowest part is referred to as the throat of the wormhole corresponding to $z=0$.